 Etosha National Park is Namibia’s finest wildlife sanctuary covering an area of more than 22 750sq kms.
 Visitors can expect to see the nearly 150 mammal species in the Park, including several rare and endangered species such as the black rhino, black-faced impala, tssesebe and gemsbok.

 Damaraland is unique and one of the most breathtaking areas in Namibia; a wild and untamed region situated between the Skeleton Coast and the Etosha National Park.

 Sossusvlei is home to the highest and most spectacular sand dunes in the world.
 It is one of Namibia’s highlights and one of the most extraordinary places in the world; surrounded by ancient volcanic mountains.

-At Ongava both the desert-adapted black and white rhino can be seen as well as lion.
-The largest population of black-faced impala, listed as endangered can be found at Ongava.
+At Ongava Game Reserve, both the desert-adapted black and white rhino can be seen, as well as lion.
+The largest population of black-faced impala, listed as 'endangered', can be found at Ongava.
 Endemic bird species like the bare-cheeked babbler, violet wood-hoopoe and the rosy-faced lovebird are a highlight amongst birders.